Road signs in Laos

-Laos traffic signs use Lao, the national language of Laos.
+Road signs in Laos generally both follow those used in China and most European countries as set out in the Vienna Convention on Road Signs and Signals.
+Despite this, the country itself has never signed the Vienna Convention on Road Signs and Signals.
+Inscriptions on traffic signs are in Lao, the national language of Laos.
 However, English is also used for stop and important public places such as tourist attractions, airports, railway stations, and immigration checkpoints.
 Both Lao and English are used on directional signage.

-Laos signed the Vienna Convention on Road Signs and Signals but has yet to ratify it.